pybricks/pybricks.github.io/learn/flow-basics/advanced-multitasking.md

 width="80%"
 %}

-As before, the Multitask block will run the motor back and forth and at the same time blink the light.
-The light is made to blink forever.
-But the Multitask block stops as soon as one task completes.
+As before, the Multitask block will run the motor back and forth while at the same time blinking the light.
+The light is set to blink forever, but the Multitask block stops as soon as one task completes.
 So it stops when the motor finishes moving back and forth.
-Then the multitask blocks takes care of stopping the other stack too, so it stops blinking.
-Your program proceeds to run the blocks after the Multitask block so you hear the sound.
+Then the Multitask block takes care of stopping the other stack too, so the light stops blinking.
+Your program then continues to run the blocks after the Multitask block, so you hear the sound.
 The light has stopped blinking, but it is still red or green at this point.
 This example adds a block to turn the light off.

-This example is perhaps not quite convincing, but this technique will be very useful when used with sensors.
+This example may not seem very convincing, but this technique becomes very useful when used with sensors.
 You can wait on two or more sensors at the same time, but stop waiting as soon as one of them triggers.
 You'll learn to do this in the next chapter.